atelierbram/blog/content/switching-color-modes/index.md

   data-opacity="0.56"
   points="107.644,470.877 74.633,100.62 437.367,100.62 404.321,470.819 255.778,512"/>
 ```

-The flexibility of the CSS keyword `currentColor` can be used here to our advantage; `currentColor` picks up whatever value for color is set on – or is inherited by – the element in CSS, and behaves in that way like a variable.
-Whenever the color of the monochrome images needs to be changed, this can be done by editing just one value in the CSS.

 <p data-height="750" data-theme-id="71" data-slug-hash="xVXWWR" data-default-tab="result" data-user="atelierbram" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/atelierbram/pen/xVXWWR/">Monochrome SVG Logo Gallery</a> by Bram de Haan (<a href="http://codepen.io/atelierbram">@atelierbram</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>